StevenTammen/bibledocs.org/content/discussion/ichthys/longer-topical-studies/satanic-rebellion-series/part-5-judgment-restoration-and-replacement/_index.md

 1. [x] I. and III alone.
 1. [ ] All of the above.

-## True or False: Scripture sometimes calls Israel's spiritual unfaithfulness to the Lord adultry. {#the-complete-household-of-god-the-bride-src-ichthys-true-or-false-scripture-sometimes-calls-israel-s-spiritual-unfaithfulness-to-the-lord-adultry}
+## True or False: Scripture sometimes calls Israel's spiritual unfaithfulness to the Lord adultry. {#the-complete-household-of-god-the-bride-src-ichthys-true-or-false-scripture-sometimes-calls-israels-spiritual-unfaithfulness-to-the-lord-adultry}

 1. [x] True
 1. [ ] False